 Quote from Wikipedia: His self-portraits form a unique and intimate biography, in which the artist surveyed himself without vanity and with the utmost sincerity.

-This honesty comes across in all his works featuring himself as the subject, even those where he portrays himself as a shepherd or the prodigal son.
-Each portrait shows an aspect of his personality, his sense of humor, his affection for Saskia who was the love of his life, and his wry acceptance of his own human frailties.
+This honesty comes across in all his works featuring himself as the subject.
+Each portrait shows an aspect of his personality, his sense of humor, his affection for his first wife, Saskia, who was the love of his life, and his wry acceptance of his own human frailties.

-I feel I know this man, more so than I do the person he was in his earlier self-portraits.
-He’s matured, lost some of the brashness of his youth.
+I feel I know this man, this tired, stressed, poor old man, more so than I do the person he was in his earlier self-portraits.
+He’s matured, lost the brashness of his youth.
 When I observe the man in this self-portrait, painted ten years before his death, I see a good-humored man just trying to live a frequently difficult life as well as he can.
 His face is lined and blemished, not as handsome as he once was.
 But his eyes seem both kind and familiar, filled with the understanding that comes from living with all one’s heart and experiencing both great joy and deep sorrow.